 The Fish Conservation and Culture Lab (FCCL) and Genomic Variation Lab (GVL) of UC Davis have developed a breeding and rearing plan for creating the Delta Smelt refuge population.
 The goal is to minimize the deviation from the wild population, both phenotypically and genotypically.
-Currently the refuge population is in the eighth generation.
+Currently the refuge population is in the eleventh generation.
 To develop and maintain the refuge population requires a highly managed and labor intensive operation with a limited number of wild fish collected to breed into the culture population each year.
 To further protect the refuge population, we provide another hatchery, Livingston Stone National Fish Hatchery, in Shasta City CA, with a representative sample of the population each year.

 Brief Description of the Process: